-Our clients are confident that business travel will resume – and we are, too.
-Ensuring the travel policy is fit for purpose is a critical first step.
 When it’s time to travel, you need your employees to know what’s allowed, when to book, who to book – and most importantly, why.
+Making sure the travel policy is fit for purpose is a critical first step.
 Successful travel programs make trips simple, productive and safe for business travelers.
-Let’s focus on three key areas that you need to think about now.

 TRIP PLANNING AND VIABILITY

 SHIFTING MEETING TYPE BEHAVIORS

 - Establishing or revising pre-trip approval processes and focus on restricted or high risk markets